chanzuckerberg/open-science/collections/_resources/overview.md

 [Choosing open science approaches](/open-science/resources/choosing/) topic page for more information on how to think about this issue.

-## Organizations supporting open science
+## Organizations and projects supporting open science

 You are not alone in wondering how to learn about and apply open science skills!
 Please view the